 You might not know how you’ll feel about your prospective employer until you officially join the company.
 But, big question here, do you feel proud to land a job with the company?
 If you’re not excited, or outright ashamed, to tell others where you’ll be working, these could be signs to keep looking.

-Again, money and benefits are essential when it comes to employment.
+Again, money and benefits are essential when it comes to a job offer.
 However, you should also feel good about going to work.
 Otherwise, it becomes incredibly hard to dedicate your time and energy to a company.
 Even though you might not love every day at work, you should enjoy it a majority of the time.

-Disliking your job, or not agreeing with a company you work for, can affect your productivity in the workplace.
+Disliking your job offer, or not agreeing with a company you work for, can affect your productivity in the workplace.
 It can negatively impact how you interact with others, and even your personal life and your overall wellbeing negatively.